Chia Seeds During Pregnancy: Safety, Health Benefits And Side Effects

 4. Fiber relieves constipation

 Chia seeds are loaded with insoluble fiber that aids digestion (7).
-It can, therefore, treat constipation, a common complaint during pregnancy.
+If you are suffering from constipation during pregnancy, consuming chia seeds could help.
 Furthermore, it also aids in weight management, which requires more research.

 5. Iron improves oxygen supply